Skip to Main Content

 Works Cited Page

-While you'd most often see Chicago style citations for anything written in the discipline of Museum Studies, for this class you will be using MLA.
+While you will often see Chicago style citations in discipline of Museum Studies, for this class you will be using MLA.

 To cite artwork including sculptures and figures you will want to include the following parts of a citation: